SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Concatenation-vs-StringBuilder.md

 }
 System.out.println(new Date());
 ```

-The time of program execution is about 1 second, really faster than the concatenation.
+The time of program execution is about 1 second, a lot faster than the concatenation.

 [/slide]